 Connecticut’s property taxes are high, but that doesn’t mean the state doesn’t offer some discounts, abatements and deductions to help ease residents’ property tax burden.
 The state has minimum discounts available for eligible parties, but individual towns may offer additional tax breaks.
-Check your town’s website or visit the municipal Assessor’s Office for more information about the property tax breaks available in your hometown.
+Check your town’s website or visit the municipal Assessor’s Office for more information about the property tax credit CT opportunities available in your hometown.

 For tax years 2017 and 2018, the personal income tax credit that state residents may claim for property tax payments on their primary residence is limited to individuals aged 65 or older before the end of the tax years, or those who claim a minimum of one dependent on their federal income tax return in that year.
 Credits are based on a taxpayer’s Connecticut adjusted gross income (AGI) and their tax filing status.
 The maximum credit permitted is $200.